Bring out the laser! On-farm drone and laser trials to begin in Northern Ireland

 “The scope for precision farming in Northern Ireland is huge,” added Dr. Debbie McConnell, one of the researchers taking the lead on the GrassCheck programme.

-“Grass measurement is time-consuming so we want to look at technologies that will reduce the amount of time that that takes.”
+“Grass measurement is time-consuming so we want to look at technologies that will reduce the amount of time that takes.”

 The GrassCheck programme currently includes 30 sheep, beef and dairy farmers – but this year will expand to include 40.